-When Leah finally returns after a deep sea mission that ended in catastrophe, her wife Miri knows that something is wrong.
-Whatever happened in that vessel stranded on the ocean floor, Leah has carried part of it with her, onto dry land and into their home.
+Miri thinks she has got her wife back, when Leah finally returns after a deep sea mission that ended in catastrophe.
+But It soon becomes clear that Leah may have come back wrong.
+Whatever happened in that vessel, whatever it was they were supposed to be studying before they were stranded on the ocean floor, Leah has carried part of it with her, onto dry land and into their home.

 Julia Armfield is one of my favourite writers, Our Wives Under The Sea moves fluidly between horror story and love story, the gorgeous and the grotesque.
 A contemporary gothic fairy tale, sublime in its creepiness.

 As in her stories, Armfield is extremely good at anatomising the women’s relationship: the self-defensive blindnesses, the resentments and rituals and angers, grief for vanished joys – all the small moments of which lasting love consists.
 There are clever lines, everywhere, and wry, funny ones.

 Sharp, atmospheric, dryly funny, sad, distinctive . . .
 There is an almost spiritual endlessness to its quest.
 Like all good novels, it goes deep and then deeper again.